yvesgurcan/workers/workshop/README.md

 ### Step 1: Stopwatch

-Let's implement a simple stopwatch in `index.html` and `index.js` that starts as soon as the page loads and increments every second.
-Use [setInterval](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval) and [innerHtml](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML) to update your page with the new value.
+Let's implement a simple "stopwatch" in `index.html` and `index.js` that starts as soon as the page loads and increments every second.
+For example, add a `div` with an ID in `index.html`.
+Grab that `div` in `index.js` and use [setInterval](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval) and [innerHtml](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML) to update your page with the new value.

 ### Step 2: Another input